Café Chalupecký: Daniel Neugebauer and Kate Brehme

 Kate Brehme is an independent curator, researcher, and arts educator with a disability.
 In 2017, she co-founded Berlinkluzion, where she advised organizations such as the KW Institute for Contemporary Art, Haus der Kulturen der Welt, The Bauhaus Archive, and Documenta, and initiated the UNBOUND project, the first accessible transdisciplinary residency program in Germany.

-Under the auspices of the Ministry of Culture of the Czech Republic and the City of Prague.
+Co-organised by Center for Contemporary Arts Prague.
+Under the auspices of the Ministry of Culture of the Czech Republic, the City of Prague and Goethe-Institut Prague.

 Contemporary art in your mailbox